-Can You Recycle Tea Bags?: And What You Need To Know!
+Can You Recycle Tea Bags?
+Everything You Should Know! 🍵

 Tea packaging comes in different variants: paper, silk and plastic.
 Most tea bags are made from paper, with a small amount of plastic used to seal them shut.
 It is this mixed material that causes real recycling issues.

 Evidently, premium brands have switched to using greater amounts of plastic mesh for their products instead.

 In our environments, such as tap and bottled waters, and in some foods that we eat such as sea salt, microplastics have been widely found.
 A Canadian study by Nathalie Tufenkji showed that a single plastic tea bag contains 11.6 billion microplastics and 3.1 billion nano plastics.
 This was for samples of water heated or steeped at 95 degrees Celsius for five minutes.
 In this study, the samples included four different commercial tea bags from Montreal shops and cafes.

 Uncut tea bags served as controls to check it wasn’t the cutting that was causing the leaching of microplastics.
 Particles released from the teabag packaging are several orders of magnitude higher than plastic loads previously reported in other foods.

 Let us first use a simple comparison to highlight why it is important to recycle tea bags.